-With the sheer amount of email hitting the average consumer’s inbox, it’s no wonder the channel is feeling a little… exhausted.
+With the sheer amount of email hitting the average consumer’s inbox, it’s no wonder the channel can feel a little exhausted.

 What are brands to do?
 They are getting consent to send emails, they are sending out emails that are relevant, only to have someone unsubscribe, or worse, mark an email (or sender) as spam.

-Consumers have redefined spam as email has matured as a marketing channel.
+Consumers have redefined spam as email matures as a marketing channel.
 Spam went from malicious messages, sent by unsolicited or unknown sources to emails sent by known and permissioned senders, who may have just made a mistake or two.

 Without taking care of your audience, you risk alienating them, and in the world of email, this could cause a consumer to completely drop out of your pipeline.
 That’s the best-case scenario.
 The worst is your sender reputation being completely destroyed by too many spam complaints.

-These mistakes are easy to make and once you fix them, you may be able to stem the flood of spam reports and unsubscribes bleeding from your list.
+These mistakes are easy to make and once you fix them, you may be able to stop the flood of spam reports and unsubscribes from bleeding your list dry

 Make Sure Your Emails (And Landing Pages) Are Mobile First

 Reading email on a mobile device is increasingly becoming a critical part of the business world.
 We’ve all received emails that don’t display on mobile and you can guarantee that they are likely not read, simply forgotten.

 But 43% of consumers say they’ve marked an email as spam for it.
 Do you really want to take that risk?
 Being marked as spam is bad for your brand’s sender reputation.
 Don’t ruin it on something as simple as a design that completely drops the ball on a mobile device.

 Make Sure Your Emails are Well-Spaced and Relevant